florian-beetz/bachelor-thesis/thesis.md

 Another similar application for organizing literature is Mendeley^[[https://www.mendeley.com/](https://www.mendeley.com/)].
-Mendeley supports mobile platforms iOS and Android, additionally to the desktop platforms Microsoft Windows, OS X and Linux, that JabRef supports.
+Mendeley supports mobile platforms iOS and Android, additionally to the desktop platforms Microsoft Windows, OS X, and Linux, that JabRef supports.
 Similar to JabRef, Mendeley also supports sharing databases, but then stores databases on their servers.

 A propriatiary alternative is Citavi^[[https://citavi.com](https://citavi.com)].
 While a free version is available, this version has a limit on 100 articles per database.
-In general the features of Citavi and JabRef are different that Citavi is more intended as an application to organize knowledge, instead of limiting itself to just literature as JabRef does.
+In general the features of Citavi and JabRef are different in that Citavi is more intended as an application to organize knowledge, instead of limiting itself to just literature as JabRef does.

 According to a survey carried out in 2015 across its users, JabRef is most commonly used by German, English and French speakers [@JabRefDevelopers2015].
 It